rtCamp/nginx-helper/readme.txt

 == Upgrade Notice ==

-= 1.9.5 =
+= 1.9.6 =
-Added custom purge URL option.
+* Fixed cache purging on post publish.
+* Error fixed when redis server not installed.